lexisvar/blog-app/README.md

 # BlogApp

-BlogApp is a simple blog application built with Ruby on Rails, using PostgreSQL for the database, and Bootstrap 5 for styling.
+BlogApp is a dynamic blogging platform built with Ruby on Rails 7 and styled with Bootstrap.
+It serves as a technical test application to demonstrate the implementation of key Rails features.
+The app uses PostgreSQL for its database, Devise for user authentication, and Faker for generating sample data.
+BlogApp features rich content management for posts and a commenting system.
+The application is designed to provide a seamless and responsive user experience.

 ## Table of Contents